-The projects that currently comprise the Western Sydney Infrastructure Plan (WSIP) at the time the Airport Plan was determined are shown in Figure 10.
+The projects that currently comprise the Western Sydney Infrastructure Plan (WSIP) are shown in Figure 10.
 The first two rounds of projects under the \$200 million Local Roads Package have been announced and are underway.
 A further two rounds will be conducted from 2019-2020 to 2023-2024.

-Figure 10: Western Sydney Infrastructure Plan
+Figure 10:Western Sydney Infrastructure Plan